Momentum Movement

 Momentum party candidates appeared on the ballot in most electoral districts in the 2018 Hungarian parliamentary election, promoting the replacement of the government of Viktor Orbán and advocating a new generation of political change in the country.
-The party obtained 3.06% of the votes, failed to reach the 5% threshold and did not get any seats in the National Assembly, but is now widely considered the strongest extra-parliamentary party in Hungary, and is often involved in the organization of political events and demonstrations.
+The party obtained 3.06% of the votes, failed to reach the 5% threshold and did not get any seats in the National Assembly.
 In the 2019 European Parliament election in Hungary, the party obtained 9.86% and became the third largest party in the election.
 Two candidates of the party – Katalin Cseh and Anna Donáth – were elected to the European Parliament.
+In the 2022 Hungarian parliamentary election it ran under the list of the United for Hungary and entered parliament for the first time with 10 MPs.

 Political positions

 Momentum advocates for the replacement of the present Hungarian political elite, including the government of Viktor Orbán, with a "new breed of political community in Hungary."
-The party is generally pro-European, pro-globalization, and anti-Putin, claiming that Hungary does not need to sacrifice its own interests in order to fulfil its commitments to the European Union.
-The party's social views are largely progressive in nature; it supports gay marriage, the decriminalisation of cannabis, and abortion rights.
+The party is generally pro-European, pro-globalisation, and anti-Putin, claiming that Hungary does not need to sacrifice its own interests in order to fulfil its commitments to the European Union.
+The party's social views are largely progressive in nature; it supports same-sex marriage, the decriminalisation of cannabis, and abortion rights.
 Momentum nonetheless calls itself a centrist party, and rejects classification on either side of the political spectrum.
 It calls for bipartisan co-operation, writing in its mission statement that Hungary "must not be divided by ideological battles, but brought together by common goals."